-Assuming the presence of a quorum, the affirmative vote of a majority of the votes cast at the Annual Meeting (in person or by proxy) is required (1) to elect directors, (2) to ratify Ernst & Young LLP as our independent public accountants for the fiscal year ending March 31, 2021, and (3) to approve additional shares to be available for grant under the Company's 2016 Incentive Plan.
+Assuming the presence of a quorum, the affirmative vote of a majority of the votes cast at the Annual Meeting (in person or by proxy) is required (1) to elect directors, (2) to ratify Ernst & Young LLP as our independent public accountants for the fiscal year ending March 31, 2022, and (3) to approve additional shares to be available for grant under the Company's 2016 Incentive Plan.
 As a non-binding, advisory vote, there is no specific approval requirement for the advisory vote on executive compensation.
 However, the Board of Directors will consider that the stockholders have approved executive compensation on an advisory basis if the advisory vote on executive compensation receives the affirmative vote of a majority of the votes cast on such proposal.
-Assuming the presence of a quorum, the affirmative vote of 66-2/3% of the voting power of the then outstanding shares of common stock of the Company is required to approve and adopt the proposed amendments to the Company's Amended and Restated Certificate of Incorporation to de-classify the Board of Directors.

 In order to assure that your votes, as a record holder, are tabulated in time to be voted at the Annual Meeting, you must complete your voting over the Internet or by telephone so that it is received by 3:00 a.m.
-Eastern time on August 27, 2020.
+Eastern time on August 19, 2021.
 Similarly, in order to assure that your votes, as a beneficial holder, are tabulated in time to be voted at the Annual Meeting, you must submit your voting instructions, so that your broker will be able to vote, by 11:59 p.m.
-Eastern time on August 22, 2020.
+Eastern time on August 18, 2021.
 If you attend the Annual Meeting virtually, you may vote at that time even if you have previously submitted your proxy.

 If you choose to vote your shares at the Annual Meeting, you will be required to provide your control number, which is included in the Notice Regarding the Availability of Proxy Materials that you received.
 Shares held in "street name" through your broker, bank or other nominee may be voted at the meeting by you only if you obtain a signed proxy from the stockholder of record giving you the right to vote the shares.
-You will be asked to submit such signed proxy to Commvault at or prior to the Annual Meeting, along with an account statement or letter from the broker, bank or other nominee indicating that you are the beneficial owner of the shares and that you were the beneficial owner of the shares on July 6, 2020.
+You will be asked to submit such signed proxy to Commvault via the email address provided in the meeting website at or prior to the Annual Meeting, along with an account statement or letter from the broker, bank or other nominee indicating that you are the beneficial owner of the shares and that you were the beneficial owner of the shares on June 24, 2021.